Financial-Times/edtech-load-test/README.md

 - `ET_SESSION_ID` - login to http://lantern.ft.com/ get your session ID from cookies.
 This is created currently by Jenkins, and does not need to be populated

 ## Todo
-- Automated pull-top-article for realtime
+- Web socket for realtime articles
-- Random article find (create list)
 - Celebrate

 ## Stasis
-- Web socket for realtime articles
 - Post request to historical

 ## Done
 - Ramp-up time functionality
 - Send Slack notification on lantern assault
-- Change minutes to seconds for ramp up
+- Change minutes to seconds fro ramp up
 - Hear response from Gatling: what webpage am I on?
 - Add in search, historical, real-time, and section views
 - Create .env file for dealing with variables